Key takeaways

 5. Store verified documents securely

 Electronic signature verification can be handled manually or through automated workflows.
-The right approach depends on document volume, compliance requirements, and your need for speed.
+The right approach depends on your document volume, compliance requirements, and how much your team can afford to spend on manual review.

 Manual verification

-Manual verification typically uses a PDF reader or specialized software to inspect the signature details.
-The process generally includes:
+Manual verification typically uses a PDF reader or specialized software to inspect signature details.
+The process includes:

-- Opening the document in a verification-enabled PDF application (e.g., Adobe Acrobat).
+- Opening the document in a verification-enabled PDF application such as Adobe Acrobat

-- Accessing the signature panel to review certificate details, including the issuer, validity period, and signer identity.
+- Accessing the signature panel to review certificate details — issuer, validity period, signer identity

 Automated verification

-Automated verification is built directly into secure e-signature platforms such as Docupilot.
+Automated verification is built directly into secure e-signature platforms.
 The system performs all validation steps instantly at the point of signing:

-- Identity verification: Confirms signer identity via email authentication, multi-factor authentication, or Know Your Customer (KYC) processes
+- Identity verification: Confirms signer identity via email authentication, multi-factor authentication, or KYC processes — matched to the risk level of the transaction

 - Tamper detection: Locks the document and continuously monitors for post-signature changes

-- Audit trail generation: Captures and stores detailed records of the signing process automatically
+- Audit trail generation: Captures and stores detailed records of the signing process automatically, without relying on a team member to remember to log anything

 - Scalable for high-volume document workflows